riceissa/breathing/index.md

 - Antihistamine spray (e.g., azelastine): my guess is azelastine did nothing for me. but maybe it helped a bit with reducing mucus producing during the night. i never tried olopatadine (the more famous antihistamine nasal spray) because my insurance doesn't cover it.
 - Steroid spray (e.g. Flonase): i would stay away from these, unless you already know they work well for you. definitely try all the other ones in the list first. note that there are different kinds of steroid sprays and some of them are _very_ bad to keep using long-term.
 Flonase is supposed to be one of the safer kinds, but i only used it once so i can't speak to any longer-term effects.

 Important note: as you start breathing through your nose more, you should find that your nose becomes less blocked even without doing these things.
 I used to need the nose strips _a lot_ when I first started nasal breathing.
 But now I hardly need them.
 So these techniques should be thought of as temporary crutches -- or like training wheels on a bicycle.
 They are there to help jump start your nasal breathing until your nose is strong enough, but you shouldn't need them forever.
+I had a clear shift when I first switched to nasal breathing, and then a second shift when I switched to _silent_ nasal breathing.
+It seems odd that my nose would clear up with _less_ air moving through the nose.
+My hypothesis is that either my health in general got better, or maybe less air means less irritation.

 Definitely don't get surgery, unless you've tried all the safe options and nothing works.
 I think the mainstream medical world understates the risks here, e.g., you should read about empty nose syndrome.
 James Nestor's book _Breath_ has a bit about this.